How to join

 The membership fee consists of 3 parts; The club, South East Orienteering Association and the sports governing body, British Orienteering.

-* For family membership Saxons subsidises the club part of the membership and does not depend on the number of individuals within the family unit.
-However, the total cost for SEOA and BO parts depends on the total number of individuals included in the family. e.g. if there are 3 juniors the cost will be £12.90, to be added to the £18 Saxons part.
-If there is only 1 adult in the family group the SEOA and BO part will be £13; if there are 2 adults this will be £26.
+* For family membership Saxons subsidises the club part of the membership and so does not depend on the number of individuals within the family unit.
+However, the total cost for SEOA and BO parts depends on the total number of individuals included in the family. e.g. if there are 3 juniors the cost will be £18, to be added to the £18 Saxons part.
+If there is only 1 adult in the family group the SEOA and BO part will be £14; if there are 2 adults this will be £28.
 This total for juniors and seniors is to be added to the £18 Saxons part.

-Potential Group leaders (e.g.school/scout group) please contact the Saxons Membership Secretary for details
+Potential Group leaders (e.g.school/scout group) please contact the Saxons Membership Secretary for details.
+Group members are members of Saxons only, not SEOA or BO.

 Benefits of membership: